8 Movies Like Saltburn You Cannot Miss

 4. Grey Gardens (1975)

-Directed by Albert and David Maysles, ‘Grey Gardens’ is a captivating documentary exploring the eccentric lives of Edith “Big Edie” Bouvier Beale and her daughter Edith “Little Edie” Bouvier Beale, relatives of Jacqueline Kennedy Onassis.
+Directed primarily by Albert and David Maysles, ‘Grey Gardens’ is a captivating documentary exploring the eccentric lives of Edith “Big Edie” Bouvier Beale and her daughter Edith “Little Edie” Bouvier Beale, relatives of Jacqueline Kennedy Onassis.
 The film reveals their isolated existence in a decaying mansion, marked by faded glamour and familial complexity.
 Similar to ‘Saltburn,’ ‘Grey Gardens’ intricately examines the psychological nuances of unconventional relationships within a confined setting.
 Both projects offer a voyeuristic glimpse into characters’ lives, exploring the intersection of wealth, eccentricity, and the human psyche, making them fascinating studies in the art of storytelling.

 3. Purple Noon (1960)